Grounds for a Suit Against a Municipality

 - Decisions that rise to the level of planning or policy-making are considered discretionary acts which do not give rise to tort liability, while decisions that are merely operational are not considered discretionary acts and, therefore, do not give rise to immunity.

 - The planning-operational test focuses on the type of decision rather than on the decision maker.
-It is not always clear which decisions of municipal employees are planning functions and which are operations decisions.

 - Issuance, denial, suspension or revocation of, or by the failure or refusal to issue, deny, suspend or revoke, any permit, license, certificate, approval, order, or similar authorization.